danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 - Engine must take a table lock to protect data integrity.

-You can change table the lock scalation behavior of a table by using the ALTER TABLE SET LOCK_ESCALATION
+You can change the table lock scalation behavior of a table by using the ALTER TABLE SET LOCK_ESCALATION

-- TABLE: Lock escalation will be done at table-level granularity regardless whether the table is partitioned or not partitioned.
+- TABLE: Lock escalation will be done at table-level granularity regardless of whether the table is partitioned or not partitioned.
 TABLE is the default value.
 - AUTO: If the table is partitioned, lock escalation will be allowed to partition.
 After the lock is escalated to the partition level, the lock will not be escalated later to TABLE granularity.
   If the table is not partitioned, the lock escalation will be done to the TABLE granularity.
 - DISABLE: Prevents lock escalation in most cases.
 Table-level locks are not completely disallowed.
 For example, when you are scanning a table that has no clustered index under the serializable isolation level, Database Engine must take a table lock to protect data integrity.

 ### Demo 7.
 Lock Scalation on partitioned tables